AndreCL/WeatherBackground/README.md

 ## Setup

-Open the config file, set your Zip Code (only danish zip codes supported).
+- Open the config file

+- Set your country code

+- If country code is DK, set ZipCode to danish zipcode.
+Else write the GeonamesID of the city.

 ## Todo:

-- Implement other countries

 - Implement auto detection of zip code